ssrwpo/ssr/README.md

 ### Robots.txt and Sitemap.xml

 To set up your robots.txt, you need to have a key "robotsTxt" inside the object that you pass to the server-side createRouter function.
 This key should contain a function that returns a string with the desired content of your robots.txt.
 The same principle applies to sitemap.xml, with the key "sitemapXml".
 The function that you pass will receive store as it's first parameter.
 This allows you to programmatically build your sitemap.xml or robots.txt based on the store contents.
 For example, you can populate your sitemap.xml of dynamic routes generated based on the store data.
 You can see examples of building these functions here:
 * [Robots.txt](https://github.com/ssr-server/ssr/blob/master/demo/server/robotsTxt.js "Robots.txt builder")
 * [Sitemap.xml](https://github.com/ssr-server/ssr/blob/master/demo/server/sitemapXml.js "Sitemap.xml builder")

-### Sitemap.xml

 ### Platform detection
 For the initial render, your app may require some defaults to ensure that